Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Values/FCirc Rates.md

 L_{avg} = \frac{\sum_i^M i\, L_{i} }{M}
 $$

-where $M$ is either the number of nitrogens or number of carbons, $L_i$ is the labelling fraction for a massisomer that contains $i$ heavy nitrogens or carbons.
+where $M$ is either the number of nitrogens or number of carbons, $L_i$ is the labelling fraction for an isotopologue that contains $i$ heavy nitrogens or carbons.
 Using the averaged labeling fraction, averaged Rates are computed as
 follows: